Affiliate links on Android Authority may earn us a commission. Learn more.

 Optical Image Stabilization (OIS)

-OIS is a hardware solution that uses a micro-electromechanical system (MEMS) gyroscope to detect movement and adjust the camera system, accordingly.
+OIS is a hardware solution that uses a micro-electromechanical system (MEMS) gyroscope to detect movement and adjust the camera system accordingly.
 For example, if you are holding your smartphone and your hand moves slightly to the left, the OIS system will pick up on this and shift the camera slightly to the right.

 Electronic Image Stabilization (EIS)

-For video, the software will find a point of high contrast and attempt to keep that point in the same part of the frame.
+For video, the software will find a high contrast point and attempt to keep that point in the same part of the frame.
 More modern examples of EIS use machine learning to detect the subject and lock the stabilization, accordingly.
 A common trade-off with using EIS is that it can produce unnatural-looking distortion from slight changes in perspective.
 This is what’s known as the jelly effect.

 Hybrid Image Stabilization (HIS)

 What if Hybrid isn’t enough?
+Try a gimbal!